“Yes,” said Tammy.

-I put on my water suit and mask and jumped into the luke-warm water.
+I wriggled into my water suit and double-checked my mask before jumping into the luke-warm water.
 Rei, Kiko, and Lone joined me soon after.

 I wasn’t too sure about what was happening until Rei told me to hold on to the water ship.
-I grabbed it as soon as the ship casing closed completely and it started moving downwards into the water.
+I grabbed it as soon as the ship casing sealed shut and it gradually began moving downwards into the water.

-Lone responded through her mask, “It can but you can’t leave it once you’re underwater or else you’ll flood the ship.”
-She continued to explain as we decended, “These suits and masks are made to withstand the underwater pressure and allow us to breath in the whole other world down here.”
+Lone responded through her mask, “It can, but you can’t leave it once you’re underwater or else you’ll flood the ship.”
+She continued to explain as we descended, “These suits and masks are made to withstand the underwater pressure and allow us to breathe in the world down here.”

-There were Attar everywhere.
-They were either swimming or using underwater vehicles to travel places.
+There were Attar and floating light balls everywhere.
+The Attar were either swimming or using underwater vehicles to travel places faster.
+There were more coral buildings that were much more active than the ones on top of the islands.
 There really was another world underneath the surface.

 I was too stunned to respond so I just nodded.

 Tammy guided us through coral and traffic to a more remote area of the island bottom.
 There was a strong current stream where many Attar were traveling fast through, not far from where we were.
 From there she stopped in front of a piece of the mountain bottom and the four of us let go of the ship to investigate the area she lit up with the water ship’s lights.